 His total output was considerable: over 550 paintings in oil and mixed media; 490 etchings and drypoints, 1800 works on paper – drawings, pastels and watercolours - and 179 lithographs, lithotints and mezzotints.
 And indeed there are multiple impressions of the lithographs and etchings – as many as 10,000 impressions of the etchings are recorded, of which a high proportion were printed by the artist.

 His work was exhibited widely, particularly in Europe and America, and eagerly sought by art dealers and collectors.
 The study of collecting, from art dealer and exhibiting body to collectors and museums is exceptionally well documented in the case of Whistler; the history of his works bridges the art market on both sides of the Atlantic, just as his work, as painter, printer, and theorist, was widely influential to a younger generation of artists.

-He also published letters, pamphlets and books on art, and wrote thousands of letters to a wide range of correspondents, which document and illuminate the history of the creation and marketing of his work.
+He also published letters, pamphlets and books on art, and wrote thousands of letters to a wide range of correspondents.
+These document and illuminate the history of the creation and marketing of his work.

 With sadness we report the death of our colleague Robin Spencer yesterday.
 More20th August 2015

 Progress on our catalogue (300 entries drafted to date) and an exhibition of the important Lunder Collection in Waterville, Maine.
 More9th April 2015